nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 ### Example Code
 * The below example python script processes a huge csv file containing historical bitcoin data in chunks of 10,000 rows
-* Each dataframe chunk is processed to update the maximum bitcoin volume value and the timestamp at maximum value
+* Each dataframe chunk is processed to update the maximum bitcoin volume and the timestamp at maximum volume
 * The csv file used in this example can be downloaded from [here](https://www.kaggle.com/mczielinski/bitcoin-historical-data)

 ```python